Letztes Update: 22. Mai 2025

 Antwort der Redaktion

-Technology plays a significant role in many dystopian settings.
-It can be used to monitor, control, or manipulate the population.
-When identifying dystopia, consider how technology is portrayed and its impact on human life.
+Technology plays a significant role in many dystopian worlds.
+It is often used to control or manipulate the population.
+When identifying dystopia, note how technology is portrayed as a tool for oppression rather than liberation.

 Last updated 3 mins ago